Academic & Student Expectations

 While the core and elective curriculum mirrors our prestigious resident program, the course organization and delivery varies by distance learning method:

-- Online students participate in cohorts of about 20, learning from NWC faculty members.
+- Online students participate in cohorts of about 20 in the Naval Command & Staff 41-week program.

 - Our fleet seminar students are able to take weekly evening classes at military bases around the United States.
 Each of the three core courses, taught by adjunct and on-campus faculty members, lasts about 34 weeks.